mikadamsterdam/react_for_project/README.md

 ### Get your environment ready
 We will need NodeJS and npm for development.
 Make sure you have got NodeJS and npm installed: https://nodejs.org/en/download/package-manager/

-We'll be using ES6, a new version of Javascript, this will be transformed to ES5 by a tool called Webpack, so that browsers can understand it.

 ## 1. Hello World in React
 > We learn: React setup with Webpack, JSX and rendering.